d3sformal/debug-infra-gentests/notes/00-testing-alternatives.md

 * possible **limitaitons** (not investigated):
     * approach no longer a "drop-in", easy-to-use - metadata patch to clang/llvm needs recompilation of a core part (the AST -> IR step)
-    * wrt. argument inspection - metadata only attached to a function - is it possible to reliably encode argument position (that argument order remains the same in the IR as it was in the AST)
+    * wrt. argument inspection - metadata only attached to a function - is it possible to reliably encode argument position? (that argument order remains the same in the IR as it was in the AST)
     * the AST inspection code might not correctly handle all functions (intricacies of the AST structure)
         * so far recursive namespace walkthrough + inspection of all lambda expressions (for their `operator()` - which is our desired function for in-code lambdas)